onaio/gisida/README.md

   with the login links.
 This is because in cases where authentication is enabled for your app, the user will be logged in automically into superset

-- `hasNavBar` **(Optional, Gisida React Private)**: Set to true if the app has a navigation bar as a result of configuring the [Data View](https://github.com/onaio/gisida-react-private/blob/master/docs/map-data-view.md) or any other feature that makes use of the [NavBar](https://github.com/onaio/gisida-react-private/tree/master/src/components/NavBar)
+- `hasNavBar` **(Optional, Gisida React Private)**: Set value to `true` if the app has a navigation bar as a result of configuring the [Data View](https://github.com/onaio/gisida-react-private/blob/master/docs/map-data-view.md) or any other feature that makes use of the [NavBar](https://github.com/onaio/gisida-react-private/tree/master/src/components/NavBar).
+This property mainly helps the CSS styling to applied appropriately depending on whether the `NavBar` is present or not.

 2. `STYLES` : All mapbox styles avalialable for the including the default style.
 Allows users to switch between styles